The Beginning of Business Besties

 But even now, we still have business bestie conversations—convos where we’re not talking about Being Boss (though that certainly does usually come up), but where we try to put that aside and go back to talking about what we used to talk about, as friends hustling it out.
 We discuss our businesses (Braid Creative and Almanac Supply Co), work/life balance, and more.

-In this week’s episode, we talked about how those business bestie relationships begin, and it’s usually a simple email or sharing social media comments that get’s it all started.
+In Episode 87// Mixing Friends and Business with Shayna Haider and Gala Darling, we talked about how those business bestie relationships begin, and it’s usually a simple email or sharing social media comments that get’s it all started.
 But, how do you grow that first interaction into something more?
-Here’s a look behind the curtain:
+Here’s a look behind the curtain.